-- (b) The minimum site area on which a Dual Occupancy or Secondary Dwelling development may be constructed is 1,000m2. - (c) The maximum floor space ratio for a Dual Occupancy development (attached or detached) is 0.5:1.
-This excludes the area of any carport or garage. - (d) An exception to subclause (c) above may be considered where an existing dwelling house exceeds a floor space ratio of 0.5:1, and it is proposed to convert the dwelling into an attached Dual Occupancy without increasing the total floor space. - (e) A detached Dual Occupancy on a site which is not capable of subdivision shall have a maximum floor space of 100m2.
-This excludes the area of any carport or garage. - (f) The maximum floor space for a Secondary Dwelling development shall comply with the provisions of clause 6.4(9) of WLEP 2010.
-This excludes the area of any carport or garage. - (g) For detached Dual Occupancy and Secondary Dwelling developments, the following dwelling separation controls apply: - (i) 10 metres between dwellings on a north south oriented lot; and - (ii) 5 metres between dwellings on east west oriented lots - (h) The proportion of the frontage to be built upon shall not exceed 50% or 90m2 whichever is the lesser.
-For the purpose of this section of the Plan, frontage refers to the area of land forward of a right-angled line taken from the front edge of the principal dwelling to the side boundary to the front boundary. - (i) A Dual Occupancy or Secondary Dwelling development shall not exceed the height of the principal dwelling. - (j) Both dwellings should have clear and direct access from a public street.
+- a) The maximum permissible floor area for residential developments on a lot of less than or equal to 1,000m2 shall not exceed 25% of the lot area, and on a lot with an area greater than 1,000m2 shall not exceed 15% of the lot area.
+Floor area shall include the combined area of any ground floor, upper floor and attic room of any building, garage, carport, outbuilding or other roofed area, with the exception of verandahs. - b) Where lots have river frontage, or are otherwise subject to the 100 year flood line, the lot area, for the purpose of calculating the permissible floor area, shall be taken to be the area of land above the 100 year flood line and the controls in a) above applied through a merit based assessment. - c) The minimum site area on which a Dual Occupancy or Secondary Dwelling development may be constructed is 1,000m2. - d) The maximum floor space ratio for a Dual Occupancy development (attached or detached) is 0.5:1.
+This excludes the area of any carport or garage. - e) An exception to subclause (d) above may be considered where an existing dwelling house exceeds a floor space ratio of 0.5:1, and it is proposed to convert the dwelling into an attached Dual Occupancy without increasing the total floor space. - f) A detached Dual Occupancy on a site which is not capable of subdivision shall have a maximum floor space of 100m2.
+This excludes the area of any carport or garage.

+- g) The maximum floor space for a Secondary Dwelling development shall comply with the provisions of clause 6.4(9) of WLEP 2010.
+This excludes the area of any carport or garage. - h) For detached Dual Occupancy and Secondary Dwelling developments, the following dwelling separation controls apply: - I. 10 metres between dwellings on a north south oriented lot; and - II.
+5 metres between dwellings on east west oriented lots - i) The proportion of the frontage to be built upon shall not exceed 50% or 90m2 whichever is the lesser.
+For the purpose of this section of the Plan, frontage refers to the area of land forward of a right-angled line taken from the front edge of the principal dwelling to the side boundary to the front boundary. - j) A Dual Occupancy or Secondary Dwelling development shall not exceed the height of the principal dwelling. - k) Both dwellings should have clear and direct access from a public street.

-C2.5 Dwelling Orientation
+C2.7 Dwelling Orientation